mionica/pastiera/refactoring.md

 # Thin the IME service.

-Rename to PastieraImeService (or keep name) and limit it to lifecycle wiring, dependency setup, and delegating events to controllers; ensure settings listener and broadcasts are reattached without logic change.
+Rename to TypeQ25ImeService (or keep name) and limit it to lifecycle wiring, dependency setup, and delegating events to controllers; ensure settings listener and broadcasts are reattached without logic change.

 # Cleanup and verification.